harpsychord/FFL2-Randomizer/README.md

     - Mutant stat growth behaves as expected.
     - Dooring/Pegasus/Teleporting during the race will now force a dismount.

-## Version 3.0.0 (4/19/2026):
+## Version 3.1.0 (5/31/2026):
-- Website now available for ROM generation: https://www.ffl2r.com/
+- Adjustable treasure randomization added.
-- Fixed a bug where shuffling worlds would also set the game as open world.
+- Fixed an issue where talking to Leon in Exiled Town would graphically glitch the player.

 ## How to:
 - Download the Python scripts (and install Python if you don't have it).